SchoolOfCode/w3_rock-paper-scissors-nass84/gameInstructions.md

 - Day 1 Wrote Algorithm, tested it on Jon and made the game in Scratch to check it worked.
 - Day 2 to Day 6 - Completed Homework up to Check Point
 - Day 7 Completed Task 1 - Game outcomes into If Statements to check logic
+- Day 8 Completed up to Task 6 - Score is announced after each round and option to quit playing
+- Day 9 Added Functions to make the code shorter.
+Started on Basic Html

 #### Decisions